grammophone/Grammophone.Serialization/README.md

 # Grammophone.Serialization
-This .NET Snandard 2.0 library provides the `FastBinaryFormatter` class, an [`IFormatter`](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.iformatter(v=vs.100).aspx) implementation as a replacement for the standard  BinaryFormatter for serialization purposes.
+This .NET Standard 2.0 library provides the `FastBinaryFormatter` class, an [`IFormatter`](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.iformatter(v=vs.100).aspx) implementation as a replacement for the standard  BinaryFormatter for serialization purposes.
 It has the following features: